shanemcw/homebridge-amazondash-MAC/README.md

 # homebridge-amazondash-mac

-A 2021 Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button modification, setup nor the Dash button connecting to a network.
+A 2021 Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button modification, Dash button Amazon setup nor the Dash button connecting to a network.

 By December 31, 2019, Amazon removed the capability to set up a Dash button for connection to a network.
 Also at that time, all Dash buttons that were connected to a network received an over-the-air update that disabled the button—a process Amazon refers to as "deregistration."